fredrikkri/event_creator_webapp/README.md

 # Running the program

-Run: "pnpm install"

 open the folder "frontend" and the folder "backend" in an integrated terminal.
-Run the following command on both terminals:
+Run the following commands on both terminals:

+run: "pnpm install"

 run: "pnpm run dev"

 # View the program